samlupton/Ohm-CapMeter/README.md

 The capacitance meter code has been meticulously calibrated to measure capacitance values spanning from 0.001μF to 100μF.
 Similarly, the resistance meter has been fine-tuned to accurately measure resistance values within the range of 100Ω to 1MΩ.

-For those wanting to replicate this project.
-You will need a LCP1769 Micro Controller and the MCUXpressor IDE.
+For those wanting to replicate this project, you will use the MCUXpresso IDE.
 Set the project type as C/C++ (semi-hosted).

 ## ChatGPT Insight